Hais, Yemen

-Hais, Yemen (حيس) is a city in Hays District of Ta'izz Governorate of Yemen.
-In 2004 it had a population of a population of 15.016 people and is the 35th largest town in Yemen.
+Hais (حيس) is a city in Hays District of Ta'izz Governorate of Yemen.
+In 2004, it had a population of 15,016 people and is the 35th largest town in Yemen.

-The city is built on the Red Sea Coastal plain, adjacent to the Nakhlah Wadi (14.00185°N and 44.0001°E) and is a typical Arab town with maze road network and a main mosque.
+The city is built on the Red Sea Coastal plain, adjacent to the Nakhlah Wadi and is a typical Arab town with maze road network and a main mosque.
 The resort town of Khawkhah is downstream of Hais on the Red Sea Coast.